tbengtsen/protein_dynamics/README.md

         b) 1st equilibration with restraints  on heavy atoms in backbone and sidechains and a rolling window to determine whether equilibration is reached
         c) 2nd equilibration without restraints  on any atoms a rolling window to determine whether equilibration is reached

-    4) Performs the production run (Actual simulation) for 20 ns with an inbuildt check to see if simulation blew up
+    4) Performs the production run (actual simulation) for 20 ns (default) with an inbuildt check to see if simulation blew up

     5) Outputs simulation trajectory with a choice of output file (default XTC without water)

     6) View single simulation in notebook using the awesome NGLview package [4](see  `scripts/notebook_protocol/view_single_simulation.ipynb` )

-For more information on the specifics of the simulation such as force field model, restraint size etc, please see below:
+For more information on the detailed specifics of the simulation msuch as force field model, restraint size etc, please see below: [Methods - details on the simulation](simulations_details)

-# Installation
+# Installations
+<a name="installations"></a>
 Install the program Reduce [3] seperately.
 This is used to clean PDB files and is used by the parser to set charges and add missing hydrogens to the proteins.
 ```
 cd scripts/